Aenitis Technologies

 Grant in 2019

-Biel Glasses, SL, founded in 2017 and based in Barcelona, Spain, specializes in the development and sale of electronic smart glasses aimed at enhancing mobility and personal autonomy for individuals with low vision.
-The company’s innovative glasses utilize 3D vision and artificial intelligence algorithms to detect obstacles and environmental changes, translating this information into a format that users can perceive with their remaining vision.
-Additionally, the glasses feature zoom and image enhancement capabilities, providing a comprehensive solution to support users in navigating their daily lives safely and independently.
+Biel Glasses, SL is a company based in Barcelona, Spain, established in 2017, that specializes in the development and sale of electronic smart glasses aimed at enhancing mobility and personal autonomy for individuals with low vision.
+The innovative glasses integrate 3D vision and artificial intelligence algorithms to detect obstacles, changes in terrain, and street crossings, adapting to varying light conditions.
+Additionally, they feature zoom and image enhancement capabilities, providing a comprehensive solution that empowers users to navigate their environments safely and independently, ultimately improving their quality of life.

 Inflection Biosciences